 How to use a winch safely and efficiently

 Four-wheel Off-road driving can be thrilling, but you may occasionally become stuck on rocks or in a mud pit.
 Fortunately, if your vehicle has a winch, you should have no trouble getting unstuck.
-To use your winch correctly, you’ll need to find a solid anchor to which you can attach the rope.
+To use correctly, you’ll need to find a solid anchor to attach the rope.
 You can slowly pull your vehicle out of whatever it’s stuck in after you’ve rigged your winch.

-- Never handle a winch cable without wearing gloves.
+- Never handle a cable without wearing gloves.
 The cord could sever your fingers.

 - Find something to anchor your winch to in front of your car.
 Using a large tree trunk, boulder, or another vehicle is best.
 You risk breaking your winch if you anchor it to something small and weak.
 Find an anchor that is directly in front of your car.